 Courtier was sufficiently respectable to advertise, in late December 1844, that “the celebrated Necromancer and Prince of Pyrotecnic Performers, respectfully informs the ladies and gentlemen of Launceston and its vicinity, that he will be happy to attend private families to exhibit his surprising feats, including his astonishing automaton figures, a moderate charges during the Christmas Holidays”

 Though correspondence (5) to the Colonial Secretary indicates that Courtier performed, or had use of the theatre in Launceston from March to May 1845, no advertising to this effect can be located, with the exception of an interesting juxtaposition of advertisements in the Cornwall Chronicle of February 12, 1845.
 Courtier announced a performance at the (3) Theatre Royal Olympic on February 15, while above this text, Professor Thomas Rea announced two performances at the same theatre on February 12 and 13.
 Professor Rea, a sometime magician, but more generally known as a ventriloquist and aspirational balloon pioneer, proposed to launch “An immense balloon, 19 feet high, with a large figure, will ascend if (weather permit) at half past 7-o’clock precisely; the curtain to rise at 8 o’clock.
 Having announced, a year previously that that on Friday, May 24, 1844 he would “positively ascend” in his newly invented Balloon, (something not previously seen in the colony).
-Ultimately the attempt failed, as did Rea’s later efforts (1848- 1850) and the story must await a separate re-telling in these history pages.
+Ultimately the attempt failed, as did Rea’s later efforts (1848- 1850) and the story is told elsewhere in these history pages.

 Powell Courtier continued his year by being charge two pounds and costs for “furiously driving” or racing his horse-gig against another man within the boundary of the town.